THGLab/SmileyLlama/README.md

 # Installation Guide
 A few environments are required to be able to replicate the work in SmileyLlama, including finetuning the models.
+You will also need environments available to perform guacamol analysis, PLIP, and iMiner.

+Make sure to have `python 3.10`, and CUDA version 11 or 12 (tested on 11.8 and 12.2) installed.
+Python 3.10 can be found at [python's website](https://www.python.org/downloads/release/python-31011/) and version management can be done with [pyenv](https://github.com/pyenv/pyenv).
+You can find also download cuda 11.8.0 [`here`](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux).

 ### axo (use for fine-tuning)
-Make sure to have `python 3.10`, and CUDA version 11 or 12 (tested on 11.8 and 12.2) installed.
 ```
 cd envs
 python -m venv axo